mischn-dev/popRR/README.md

 ## Requirements / experimental set up

 - a crossing population beyond F2
-- the sampling of a represetive number of genotypes for each population ( e.g., in a population of 10,000 siblings, 200 to 500 genotypes should be selected for testing)
+- the sampling of a representative number of genotypes for each population ( e.g., in a population of 10,000 siblings, 200 to 500 genotypes should be selected for testing)
 - a **reference genome**
-- whole genome pool sequencing data with a decend coverage per locus (50x are advised; see https://github.com/mischn-dev/HAFcall if you are planing to reduce sequencing levels to 5 or 10x)
+- whole genome pool sequencing data with a decent coverage per locus (50x are advised; see https://github.com/mischn-dev/HAFcall if you are planning to reduce sequencing levels to 5 or 10x)
-    - one pool per population (or you create additional replications - we advise you to used different genotypes for each replicate created)
+    - one pool per population (or you create additional replications - we advise you to use different genotypes for each replicate created)

 ##
 ![Workflow](https://cdn.pixabay.com/photo/2020/06/10/06/25/workflow-5281330_960_720.jpg)

-## Work flow
+## Workflow

 Perform **trimming** of your sequence data if required and progress with the **alignment**.
-For complex plant genomes like, maize, barley or wheat, we observed *bwa* and *bowtie2* to perform best.
+For complex plant genomes like maize, barley, or wheat, we observed *bwa* and *bowtie2* to perform best.

-**Filter your** aligned reads throughly.
-The recombination rate estimations depend on this filtering step, as following errors might reduce the accuracy:
+**Filter your** aligned reads thoroughly.
+The recombination rate estimations depend on this filtering step - we want errors to be reduced to retain higher accuracy:

 - secondary alignments
 - supplementary alignments
-- low quality alignments
+- low-quality alignments
 - duplicated fragments

-Contrasting to typical variant calling of homogygote genotypes, we need to make sure the ratio of *reference* to *alternative* base calls is as unbiased as possible.
+Contrasting to the typical variant calling of homozygote genotypes, we need to make sure the ratio of *reference* to *alternative* base calls is as unbiased as possible.

-We will generally expect `REF/ALT` variant calls of `20/30` or `10/40`, contrasting to `2/48` - what we would expect for an homozygote single genotyping.
+We will generally expect `REF/ALT` variant calls of `20/30` or `10/40`, contrasting to `2/48` - what we would expect for a homozygote single genotyping.

-So it is very crucial to maintain high quality from the alignment and the variant calling, as biases introduced by the alignment might directly impact the accuracy of the recombinate rate estimation.
+So it is very crucial to maintain high quality from the alignment and the variant calling, as biases introduced by the alignment might directly impact the accuracy of the recombination rate estimation.

 You can filter your aligned bam file by applying